 What Can We Do To Reduce CP Rates In The Future?

 This leaves us with the obvious question as to what can be done to reduce Cerebral Palsy rates in the future?
-After investigating possible links to foetal heart rate monitoring and cesarean deliveries, Dr Steven L. Clark, M.D. of the University of Utah concludes, “Except in rare instances, cerebral palsy is a developmental event that is unpreventable given our current state of technology.”
+After investigating possible links to fetal heart rate monitoring and caesarean deliveries, Dr Steven L. Clark, M.D. of the University of Utah concludes, “Except in rare instances, cerebral palsy is a developmental event that is unpreventable given our current state of technology.”

 It’s not just enough to put Cerebral Palsy down to a birth problem.
 Unfortunately it’s become an acceptable part of the birth scenario.
-There are of course cases where premature births are concerned; difficulty around the birth; or something goes wrong at the time of birth or in the womb, but I still feel the problem is we’ve become too complacent about giving birth generally and that needs to change.
+There are of course cases where premature births are concerned, difficulty around the birth; or something goes wrong at the time of birth or in the womb, but I still feel the problem is we’ve become too complacent about births generally and that needs to change.

 It is said that Cerebral Palsy rates have now fallen because of improved care and that must continue.
 I know that if care had have been improved around my birth, my mum wouldn’t have got into difficulty and I wouldn’t have been born with Cerebral Palsy.